oracle/graal/sulong/docs/contributor/FAQ.md

 ### How can I develop Sulong with Netbeans?

-For generating Netbeans project files, use `mx netbeans init`.
+For generating Netbeans project files, use `mx netbeansinit`.
 Then open the projects you are interested in (File>Open Project).

 ### How can I develop Sulong with IntelliJ?

-IntelliJ project files can be generated with `mx intellij init`.
+IntelliJ project files can be generated with `mx intellijinit`.

 ### How can I debug Sulong with my IDE?